gerysantoso03/laravel-movies/README.md

 ## Special Thanks to Andre Madarang

-This movie web inspired by andre madarang tutorial on his youtube channel "https://www.youtube.com/channel/UCtb40EQj2inp8zuaQlLx3iQ" and github "https://github.com/drehimself/laravel-movies-example"
+This movie web inspired and all of the code was made by Andre Madarang tutorial on his youtube channel "https://www.youtube.com/channel/UCtb40EQj2inp8zuaQlLx3iQ" and github "https://github.com/drehimself/laravel-movies-example"